Defective Drug Lawyer in Sacramento

 Thousands of people—including family members who’d lost loved ones—joined a nationwide lawsuit against the drug’s manufacturer that’s still going on today.
 So far, a total of $22 billion has been paid out to victims who were able to prove they’ve been harmed by the drug.
 Demas Law Group, P.C., played a key role in ensuring several Sacramento Phen-Fen victims received just compensation for the injuries caused by the defective drug.

-Contact a Prescription Drug Lawyer in Sacramento Today
+Contact a Dangerous Drug Lawyer in Sacramento Today

 If your injuries stemmed from using a defective drug, we can help you obtain funds for damages, including compensation for current and long-term medical care, lost wages, reduced earning capacity, diminished quality of life, loss of relations, shortened life expectancy, and pain and suffering.